How Many Roots?

 When you solve for the roots of a quadratic equation, there are several possible outcomes.

-There is a way to find out how many solutions there are before you even start using the formula. b2 – 4ac, called the discriminant, is the keystone species of our little quadratic ecosystem.
+Don't worry; there's an easy way to find out how many solutions there are before you even start using the formula.
+Just take a peek at the b2 – 4ac part of the quadratic formula.
+That little chunk is called the discriminant, and it's the keystone species of our little quadratic ecosystem.
 Without it, the whole thing falls apart.

 This all comes directly from the quadratic formula.
 If the discriminant is positive, then you have , which leads to two real number answers.
-If it is negative, you have , which gives two complex results.
+If it's negative, you have , which gives two complex results.
 And if b2 – 4ac is 0, then you have , so you have only one solution.

 How many roots does x2 – 3 = 0 have?